Dosing and

 administration

-For adult patients with moderately to severely active ulcerative colitis (UC) or Crohn's disease (CD) when other therapies have not worked well enough or cannot be tolerated.
+For adults with moderately to severely active ulcerative colitis (UC) or Crohn's disease (CD).

 For Crohn’s or UC, ENTYVIO offers consistent, predictable IV dosing